gwwar/truevault-node/README.md

 #### search(options,callback) - searches for documents
 - `options.vault_id` vault uuid
 - `options.schema_id` schema uuid to search against (optional)
-- `option.filter` - js object of field filters
+- `options.filter` - js object of field filters
-- `option.case_sensitive` - true or false
+- `options.case_sensitive` - true or false
-- `option.page` - an integer of the page results you want
+- `options.page` - an integer of the page results you want
-- `option.per_page` - an integer of the number of results you want from each page
+- `options.per_page` - an integer of the number of results you want from each page
-- `option.filter_type` - a string specifying the filter type
+- `options.filter_type` - a string specifying the filter type
-- `option.full_document` - boolean (id vs full obj)
+- `options.full_document` - boolean (id vs full obj)
-- `option.sort` - An object of field name and sort directions.
+- `options.sort` - An object of field name and sort directions.
 - `callback` is optional, this method returns a q promise

 ```javascript